 Storylines and dialogue writing credits for the shows are not known for certain.
-Though its likely Tom Adair, Sid Miller, Larry Orenstein, and Ray Brenner wrote most, others may have been involved as well.
+The main writer was probably Ray Darby, though Sid Miller and Tom Adair may have been involved as well.
 Only original broadcast appearences are listed; reruns are excluded.
 Note that some photos might be incorrectly assigned to a particular show.
 While all shows are listed, the credits for them are incomplete.

 Most of the information below was extracted from original research done by Bill Cotter, however, any errors of fact or mistakes in interpretation are my own.